yavuzkoroglu/padkit/README.md

 To use PADKIT, you only need five things:

-1. A terminal-supporting platform (MacOS, Linux, or Windows),
+1. A terminal for MacOS, Linux, or Windows,
 2. A text editor (GEdit[^1], nano[^9], Vim[^10], Emacs[^11], etc.),
 3. The source-control management (SCM) tool, git[^12],
 4. The compiler automation tool, make[^13], and